patooz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf "%.2f\n" "${NUM}" - a script that prints a number with two decimal places, followed by a new line. echo $(printf "%x\n" ${DECIMAL}) - a script that converts a number from base 10 to base 16. tr a-zA-Z n-za-mN-ZA-M - a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII. paste - - | cut -f1 - a script that prints every other line from the input, starting with the first line.